Introduction to Forensic Psychology

 The clinical and forensic assessment of “psychopaths” is studied.
 The varying definitions of psychopaths, antisocial personality disorder and sociopaths are explored.

 Pedophilia and sexual offenders are researched.
-Children are focused on in particular and issues such as societal responses to child sexual abuse and children as witnesses are explored.
+Societal responses to child sexual abuse and children as witnesses are explored.

 Psychological Profiles of Homicidal Offenders

-Current trends in the evaluation and treatment of offenders is presented and the management of psychopaths in prison is discussed.
-Assessing malingering is also investigated.
+Current trends in the assessment of risk and dangerousness are outlined.
+The evaluation and treatment of offenders is presented and the management of psychopaths in prison is discussed.